Mohamad Omar Sadek

-Mohamad Omar Sadek (محمد عمر صادق; born 25 October 2003) is a Lebanese footballer who plays as a winger for club Nejmeh.
+Mohamad Omar Sadek (محمد عمر صادق; born 25 October 2003) is a Lebanese footballer who plays as a winger for club Tripoli.

 Club career

+Sadek began his senior career with Tripoli, making 13 appearances and scoring once during the 2020–21 Lebanese Premier League season.

 In August 2021, Bourj signed Sadek from Tripoli ahead of the 2021–22 Lebanese Premier League season.
-He played in their youth setup, helping them win the youth league title, and scored two goals in eight Lebanese Premier League games in his first season.
-Sadek became a starter for Bourj during the 2022–23 season, scoring five goals in 20 league games.
+He played in their youth setup, helping them win the youth league title.
+Sadek scored two goals in seven league appearances during the 2021–22 season, before becoming a regular for Bourj in 2022–23, when he scored five goals in 20 league appearances.

-In April 2023, Sadek joined Nejmeh for the 2023–24 season.
-He scored on his club debut on 5 August, in the opening match of the league season against Tripoli.
+In April 2023, Sadek joined Nejmeh ahead of the 2023–24 season.
+He made his club debut on 5 August, scoring in the opening league match of the season against Tripoli.
+During his first season with Nejmeh, Sadek made six league appearances and scored three goals.
+He also made appearances in the AFC Cup.

+Sadek continued with Nejmeh during the 2024–25 season, making 14 league appearances and scoring four goals.
+He also played in the 2024–25 AFC Challenge League, making two appearances and registering an assist.
+During the 2025–26 season, Sadek scored four goals in five league appearances for Nejmeh.

+On 25 August 2026, Sadek returned to Tripoli, signing a three-year contract with the club.

 International career

+Youth

-Sadek represented the Lebanon national under-20 team at the 2023 AFC U-20 Asian Cup qualification, playing three games and scoring twice.
-He also played for the under-23 team in the 2021 and 2022 WAFF U-23 Championship tournaments.
-Sadek was called up to the under-23 team for the 2026 AFC U-23 Asian Cup qualification, where he contributed to the team's first-ever qualification for the final tournament.
+Sadek represented Lebanon at various youth levels.
+In 2021, he was part of Lebanon's squad for the WAFF U-18 Championship, where the team reached the final before finishing as runners-up to Iraq.
+Sadek represented the Lebanon national under-20 team in the 2023 AFC U-20 Asian Cup qualification, playing three games and scoring twice.

+He also played for the under-23 team in the 2022 WAFF U-23 Championship and subsequent Olympic qualification cycle.
+He was subsequently involved with Lebanon's under-23 side in the 2025 WAFF U-23 Championship and the 2026 AFC U-23 Asian Cup qualification, as Lebanon secured its first-ever qualification for the AFC U-23 Asian Cup final tournament.

+Sadek was selected for Lebanon's squad for the 2026 AFC U-23 Asian Cup, held in Saudi Arabia in January 2026.
+He appeared in all three of Lebanon's group matches, providing an assist against Uzbekistan.

+Senior

 On 27 March 2023, Sadek made his international senior debut in a 2–0 friendly defeat to Oman.
 Sadek scored his first senior international goal on 25 June 2023, in a 4–1 win against Bhutan in the 2023 SAFF Championship.